 - Increased engagement with clients, customers or suppliers.

 Fundraising ideas - looking for some inspiration?
-Why not see what others have done to raise money in the past for Cynthia Spencer Hospice, MacIntyre Charity and Willen Hospice.
+Why not see what others have done to raise money in the past for Cynthia Spencer Hospice, MacIntyre and Willen Hospice.

 Want to support these invaluable charities but don’t want to take part in the challenge?